-In the wake of insider trading problems occurring in connection with public stock offerings, the SESC will focus on verifying whether FIBOs strictly manage material non-public information from the perspective of preventing unfair insider trading.
+In view of insider trading problems in connection with public stock offerings and the revision of the FIEA as a result of these problems, the SESC will focus on verifying whether FIBOs strictly manage material non-public information from the perspective of preventing unfair insider trading.
 Specifically, the SESC will verify whether FIBOs have developed viable management systems with regard to registration and information barriers (e.g. Chinese wall) of such material non-public information as public stock offerings of listed companies, surveillance of insider transactions, and prevention of any improper distribution and misuse of information.